 The Communications Equipment Management Unit is responsible for purchasing, disseminating, and repairing mobile and handheld radios, mobile data computers, and cellular telephones for all officers and UPD vehicles.
 Additionally, this unit manages the operation of the UPD recently upgraded paging system.
 We extend these services to several other County departments and many non-County personnel that partner with the UPD.

 In addition to the preceding assignments, this unit manages and deploys the Mobile Communications Command Post on a variety of events.
 These events include but are not limited to SWAT callouts, missing persons, Search & Rescue operations, and numerous community events.
 This vehicle is equipped with the latest communications technology, and is ready to roll at a moments notice.

-The Sheriff’s Fleet Management Unit has the large task of managing and maintaining a fleet of approximately four hundred and eighty five vehicles.
+The Unified Police Department's Fleet Management Unit has the large task of managing and maintaining a fleet of approximately four hundred and eighty five vehicles.
 This undertaking includes replacing one third of the fleet annually.
 Replacing vehicles consists of ordering and outfitting the vehicles with multiple types of equipment, and assigning them to UPD members.
 It also requires removing the equipment from the replaced vehicles and preparing them for their next destination.